 The air filter housing can be replaced as follows:

-Replace the Stock Sealed Filter Housing with an Aftermarket Cold Air Intake System
+Replace the Stock Ford Focus Air Filter with an Aftermarket Cold Air Intake System

 If you think this is a ridiculous price to pay for an air filter for an "economy" car, your other option is to remove the air filter housing and air restrictor box and replace them with an aftermarket cold air intake system.
 Various brands and styles are available, and most can be had for $150 or less.
 The benefit of replacing the sealed air filter with an aftermark4t cold air intake is that the filter element can be easily replaced (usually for less than $30), and you typically gain about 5 horsepower from eliminating the restriction created by the stock intake system.
 The downside is that an aftermarket intake system on the Ford Focus PZEV is NOT legal for street use in California and other states that have adopted CARB PZEV emission rules.
 If nobody looks under the hood, your car will still pass an emissions test.
 But if they get nit picky, your car may be failed for "emissions tampering."